2 Exploring Candy database

 2.8 Exploring Queries

-Queries are important if you want to select or summarize data from tables.
-A query is a specified question to the database to provide certain information.
+Queries are important for selecting or summarizing data from tables.
+A query is a specific question to the database to retrieve certain information.

 The two most important views of a query are: